ezraroi/Human-AI-Collab/output/manuscript_sections.md

 **Important:** The schema describes **ongoing conditions**, not a momentary check.
 Field viability must be **sustained**, not merely present at a single point.
 ### Level 1 Above the Schema: Relational Posture (Axioms)
 The schema assumes correct relational posture.
 If **Category Error** is present (AI misclassified as a caring subject who “knows/understands”), the schema becomes unreliable: perceived S\_e and S\_t can inflate artificially, and verification signals can be distorted.
 Axiom violations must be addressed before the schema is interpretable.
-### Level 3: Within-Session Dynamics (The Recursive Process)
+### Level 3: Within-Session Dynamics (Metabolic Processing)
 **Principle:S\_e depletes during extended engagement.**
-The recursive process (Human + AI + Journal + Time) operates within sessions, but human emotional reserves are finite.
+Metabolic processing (C1 ↔ C2 oscillation via Alpha-Function) operates within sessions, but human emotional reserves are finite.
 Even with infinite AI capacity, the human container exhausts.
 **Manifestations:**
 - Cannot sustain intensive processing indefinitely
 - Reduced tolerance for ambiguity as emotional bandwidth depletes